 - Accountable Entity and other key personnel (per section 5.5):

-- A plan for release or termination of staff, including any financial obligations incurred by the Accountable Entity to effect the plan.
+- A plan for release or termination of staff, including any financial obligations incurred by the Accountable Entity to affect the plan.

-- A plan for which staff will be retained for part or all of the Closure Period, as well as a brief justification of why the selected staff are required for closure tasks.
+- A plan for which staff will be retained for part or all the Closure Period, as well as a brief justification of why the selected staff are required for closure tasks.
 Include any special arrangements to retain key staff during the Closure Period.
 MCC may require modifications to existing staff contracts to include closeout related tasks to ensure payment for only those services/tasks that were completed.

-- Administrative Program Assets: A brief description of the intended disposition of Program Assets used by the Accountable Entity for the administration of the Program by category.
+- Asset Disposition: A brief description of the intended disposition of Fixed and Program Assets the Accountable Entity.
 This section should include the proposed timeline for asset disposition, to ensure adequate documentation of the process and timely disposition of assets.
-The description should include use of any third party agents or Government entities to assist in the disposition of assets.
+The description should include use of any third-party agents or Government entities to assist in the disposition of assets.

 - Website: This section should describe how the Accountable Entity will ensure that the website will be publicly available for one year after the Compact End Date.